nodejs/abi-stable-node/napi_js_props.md

 if (status != napi_ok) return status;
 ```

-You can also set index-properties in a similar manner.
+You can also set indexed properties in a similar manner.
 Consider the following
 JavaScript snippet:
 ```js
 var arr = [];